 The Heritage Center is the home of records, written works, and objects of lasting historical value, that relate to the history of the Tennessee and Memphis Annual Conferences and antecedents.
 Due to of the role the conference plays as a center for publishing, the base for church agencies, and its’ original geographic area encompassing most lands west of the Appalachians, there are materials that are associated with many people and regions outside the present boundaries of the conferences.

 Tennessee Commission on Archives and History (CAH)

-The CAH is responsible for assuring the preservation of the heritage of the conference through the conservation and preservation of the historical records, documents, publications, artifacts, historic sites, and other items of present or future historical value, as well as promoting that history and heritage as a ministry of the church.
+The CAH consists of clergy and lay members, and is responsible for preserving the heritage of the conference through conservation and preservation of historical records, documents, publications, artifacts, and historic sites, and promoting that history and heritage as a ministry of the church.
 The current president of the Commission on Archives and History is Rev. Leland Carden.

 The Conference Historian is appointed by the Commission on Archives and History.
-This individual is generally responsible for researching and presenting history of the conference, connected bodies, Methodism, and the church in general, as well as assisting in authoritative representation of these histories by others.
-His duties are defined by the CAH.
-The current Conference Historian is Rev. Von Unruh.
+The Historian is generally responsible for researching and presenting a history of the conference, connected groups, Methodism, and the church in general, as well as assisting in the authoritative representation of these histories by others.
+The current Conference Historian is David Martin.

 Tennessee Conference Historical Society

 The Historical Society is a separate organization that works with the CAH.
 Methodists interested in conference history can join the Historical Society, and participate in programs and activities that carry out the history ministry of the church.
 The Historical Society executive board currently meets with the CAH.
 The current president of the Historical Society is David Martin.
 To join the Historical Society call 615-601-1581, or email firstname.lastname@example.org.